 Own a smartphone?
 Ever buy things online, or use a social network?
 Have you used a mobile phone in a hospital?
 Play Angry Birds, or enjoy cricket?
 OK, well it's very likely some of your data will have passed through GCHQ's surveillance programmes.
 GCHQ doesn't need to persuade a judge before it analyses your data, it can do so using the lax surveillance laws which give it sweeping powers - in particular if you are a foreign national.
 Yet we just don't know how many people are affected because GCHQ won't tell us or even Parliamentarians what it is up to.

 What has allowed this to happen?

 The UK has rapidly expanded its surveillance capabilities over recent years through new legislation in Parliament.
 In 2013, the government tried to extend these powers further through the draft Communications Data Bill.
 Luckily, campaigning groups and charities managed to stop the government but this success was limited.
-As we now know, the Snowden revelations have shown the law is still so broad it grants the intelligence agencies enough powers to engage in mass population surveillance.
+The Snowden revelations have shown the law is still so broad it grants the intelligence agencies enough powers to engage in mass population surveillance.
 However, new proposals in the draft Investigatory Powers Bill – will put the capabilities revealed by Snowden into the statute books and actually increase the state's surveillance powers.

 What does international law say?